By Kara Godfrey

-Countries such as Japan, Greece and Indonesia have strict rules when it comes to what prescription and over the counter drugs are allowed in their borders.
-Other countries such as China and Costa Rica require a doctor’s notes and only allow an exact amount of medication to be brought into the country.
+Countries such as Japan, Greece and Indonesia have strict rules when it comes to what prescription and over-the-counter drugs are allowed in their borders.
+Other countries such as China and Costa Rica require a doctor’s note and only allow an exact amount of medication to be brought into the country.
 Still other countries are adding new restrictions that may be unknown to foreign travelers until they arrive at an international airport or cross a border.

 We explain the common drugs which, if you take with you, could result in you being jailed when traveling abroad.

 A number of countries do not allow Diazepam, which is often used in anti-anxiety medication, as well as for muscle spasms and inflammations .

 Greece and Japan do not allow medication with Diazepam as it is seen as “controlled medication” — which are drugs that are controlled by the government to prevent them being misused.
 It is also banned in the UAE.